 Please note: In response to the ongoing COVID-19 pandemic, employees are mostly working remotely at this time.
 We are offering both virtual visits (such as through Zoom, Skype, phone, etc.) and a select number of on-campus visits and tours each day.
 If you're interested in scheduling either a virtual or on-campus visit, or have any general questions, please email me at email@example.com.
 Thanks for your understanding!

 Transfer counselors visit Illinois community colleges from September-May throughout the academic year.
 Be sure to check their schedule to see when they will be visiting your school next!

 Attend an upcoming transfer visit program:

-Visit programs have been temporarily suspended due to the coronavirus outbreak.
+Visit programs have been temporarily suspended due to the COVID-19 pandemic.
 Please contact your admission counselor to set-up a virtual visit or learn about upcoming virtual visit days!

 Meet with me for an unofficial transcript evaluation:

 Contact me directly (or our office: 630-637-5800, firstname.lastname@example.org) to schedule an unofficial evaluation of your transcripts.
 Bring copies of transcripts from all schools attended, and I'll give you a sense of how your credit transfers in to our general education, major/minor, and elective coursework requirements.
 We have availability weekdays as well as some weeknights and Saturday mornings.
 If you can visit during the day, we also highly encourage scheduling a campus tour and a faculty meeting to discuss your intended major and internship/job opportunities related to it – and meet with an athletic coach if you hope to participate in a sport.